|

 needed for commercial preparations), resulting in

-contamination by mycotoxins.
+contamination by hepatotoxic mycotoxins.
 Even in smaller

 quantities (a few pounds) mold on the fresh roots